Back

 • All VSEs that are not protected by the tariff shield (because they have an electricity meter with a power higher than 36 kVA) as well as all SMEs would benefit from a new electricity buffer.

-• This system would consist of a flat-rate aid of 25% on the consumption of companies to compensate for the difference between the floor price of 325€/MWh and a ceiling price of 800€/MWh, i.e. a maximum aid of 120€/MWh.
+• The scheme would consist of a flat-rate 25% subsidy on company consumption to offset the difference between the floor price of €325/MWh and a ceiling price of €800/MWh, i.e. a maximum subsidy of €120/MWh.

 Thus, in 2023, the electricity assistance window will only concern ETIs (intermediate-sized companies) and large companies.